 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

 Police are required to adhere to the Fourth Amendment‘s prohibition against unreasonable searches and seizures when conducting searches.
-In general, police are required to secure a Colorado search warrant prior to executing a search.
+In general, police must secure a Colorado search warrantbefore executing a search.1

-In order for these search warrants to be valid, they must indicate with specificity the locations to be searched and the items to be seized, and they must be supported with probable cause that a crime has taken place.
+For these search warrants to be valid, they must indicate with specificity the locations to be searched and the items to be seized, and they must be supported with probable cause that a crime has taken place.
 Unsupported, vague, or overbroad search warrants can be voided as unconstitutional.2

 Meanwhile, police searches done without a warrant are usually unlawful unless the circumstances fall under a legal exception, such as:

 the owner of the property consented to be searched,4